Steel City Poetry Slam

 What can the audience do?

 The audience can respond to the poets or the judges in any way they see fit.
-The audience is encouraged to make noise: to snap or clap or boo or cheer at the conclusion of a poem, during scoring, or even during a poem.
+The audience is encouraged to make noise: Please snap or clap or boo or cheer at the conclusion of every poem, during scoring, or even during the poem (respectfully).

 Feature Poets